dotnet/beginner-series/Modernization/README.md

 ## Video 9 : Upgrading Xamarin to .NET MAUI

-In this video we will demonstrate how to migrate from Xamarin.Forms application to .NET MAUI.
+In this video, we'll demonstrate how to migrate from Xamarin.Forms application to .NET MAUI.

 1. [Upgrading Xamarin to .NET MAUI](https://youtu.be/14woSLxs1jo)